Rate my experience

 Request a reassessment of pastime loading/exclusion

 Certain sporting and recreational pastimes, such as football, motor sports and scuba diving are considered risky and may result in a premium loading or exclusion.
-If you are no longer participating in these types of pastimes we may be able to remove the loading or exclusion, subject to underwriting.
+If you are no longer participating in these types of pastimes, we may be able to remove the loading or exclusion, subject to underwriting.

 Other affordability considerations

-Premium Freeze
+Premium freeze

-Some products offer the option to freeze your premium in exchange for a reducing benefit amount.
-This means your premiums won’t increase each year, but your sum insured, or monthly benefit will reduce each year.
+Some products offer the option to freeze* your premium in exchange for a reducing benefit amount.
+This means your premiums won’t increase each year, but your sum insured or monthly benefit will reduce each year.
+Before making any changes, you should check your policy terms carefully or speak with your financial adviser.

 *Applicable for some Resolution Life retail insurance policies with a stepped premium.
 Premium freeze is not available on a FlexiLink plan, PremierLink TPD option, PremierLink IP option or the plans/options to which they are linked.